Fall foliage frames the peaceful Salmon River in Wildwood Recreation Site

 The Mt.
 Hood Oregon Resort offers incredible fall colors for guests to enjoy.

-Explore the history of the Mt.
-Hood area at the Mt.
+For a deeper connection to the mountain, visit the Mt.
 Hood Cultural Center and Museum in Government Camp.
 You’ll learn about the ski history of Mt.
 Hood, the history of the US Forest Service, the geology of Mt.
 Hood and the development of the iconic Barlow Road, a critical section of the Oregon Trail that passed through this region.
-You can still hike the Barlow Road.
+You can even still hike the Barlow Road!
 Just outside of Government Camp try the easy trail along the route to Summit Meadow.
 In fall, this meadow is a peaceful, scenic spot to reflect on the past and enjoy the beauty of nature.
 Here you’ll find pioneer graves and can imagine what life was like for settlers making their way west.

 Two people look at an exhibit at Mt.
 Hood Cultural Center